Last updated on June 23, 2020

 - SPYX (excludes fossil fuels): https://www.morningstar.com/etfs/arcx/spyx/portfolio

-So as you can see, whether you’re passionate about climate change, fossil fuels or gender diversity, just invest in an SRI or ESG fund that shares your passion and you’ll end up owning shares of Microsoft, Facebook and Apple.
+So if you’re passionate about climate change, fossil fuels or gender diversity, just invest in an SRI or ESG fund that shares your passion and you’ll end up owning shares of Microsoft, Facebook and Apple.

-If you don’t see investing as voting with your dollars, then this should be of no concern to you.
+If you don’t see investing as voting with your dollars, then this shouldn’t matter to you.

 - Log into your investment account(s)

-- Find and write down the fund tickers (i.e., AAPL or VTSAX)
+- Find and write down the tickers (i.e., VTSAX)